agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 collection.Group(["item1", "item2"]);
 ```
-The object key will be used as `groupKey`, if we don't pass a separate key into the Group `config`, which can be passed as third parameter.
+The object key will be used as `groupKey`, if we don't pass a separate key into the Group `config`.
 ```ts {3,9}
 App.createCollection((collection) => ({
     groups: {